W4terF4ll/endless-rhythm/README.md

 ## Plans

-Long notes(?), stage up and game over audio, offset, change misses when no notes
+Long notes(?), offset, change misses when no notes